Martire Business & Communications Center

 Will I have internship opportunities?

 Student pursuing the Hospitality Management degree will complete a hospitality industry related experiential learning component as a requirement for graduation.
-Opportunities include Hotel, Resort and Club Management internships at the Great River Golf Course and the recently acquired General Electric property (West Campus) and Tourism and Management internships in Dingle, Ireland.
+Opportunities include Hotel, Resort and Club Management internships at the Great River Golf Course and the recently acquired West Campus and Tourism and Management internships in Dingle, Ireland.

 What are my career opportunities with a Hospitality Management degree?

 Career opportunities include management positions worldwide in hotels, restaurants, resorts, wineries, spas, and a large variety of other service-oriented venues.
 The Bureau of Labor Statistics forecasts 44% employment growth for the indsutry from 2010 to 2010.
 Employment outlook is high across various hospitality venues including: